In Minnesota's small tourist towns, there's trepidation over visitors

 “I think there is … a false sense of security up here, right?
 It’s ‘Let’s go up there.
 It’s rural.
 We could have a cabin in the woods.
 It’s safe.’ ” Larson said.
 “But we are small.
 We are rural.
 And we could get smoked.”

-The Cook County health system has just six physicians, one nurse practitioner, 16 hospital beds and zero ventilators, residents pointed out.
-The nearest Intensive Care Unit is in Duluth, more than 100 miles away.
+The Cook County health system has just six physicians, one nurse practitioner, 16 hospital beds and one transport ventilator, residents pointed out.
+The nearest intensive care unit is in Duluth, more than 100 miles away.

-The local medical staff is preparing for the worst, acting as if the virus is already in their midst because they can’t realistically believe it will never arrive, explained Dr. Kurt Farchmin, who is acting as the medical director of the Cook County COVID-19 response.
+The local medical staff is preparing for the worst, acting as if the virus is already in their midst because they can’t realistically believe it will never arrive, explained Dr. Kurt Farchmin, acting as the medical director of the Cook County COVID-19 response.
 Administrators are figuring out how they will keep COVID-19 patients in a separate part of the building.

 Saturday, health officials announced a positive COVID-19 case in St. Louis County — the closest Minnesota case yet.